splynx/docs/files/en/payment_systems/sagepay_dd/sagepay_dd.md

 After that splynx will create and send debit batch file with payment details to the [*https://sagepay.co.za/*](https://sagepay.co.za/) after what SegaPay procces this file.
 (The Statement API runs everyday at 00h15 and cheks all transactions for the previous day)

-Then you need to send the request once per day to SagePay by ****cron**** and sage pay will return you payment status or you can view Payments status forcibly by “Sage Pay check payments” in the finance menu:**
+Then you need to send the request once per day to SagePay by ****cron**** and sage pay will return you payment status or you can view Payments status by *“Sage Pay check payments”* in the *finance* menu:

 ![12.jpg](12.jpg)